satanTime/ngrx-entity-relationship/README.md

 );
 ```

-Then we have 2 options:
+Then we have 3 options:

 * combine them together via `createSelector` function
+* pass an id selector as a parameter
 * usage of `switchMap`

 #### combine them together via `createSelector` function